SmartMobilityAlgorithms/GettingStarted/README.md

 ### Don't bother

 With every notebook, we are providing a google colab link to it and you don't have to setup anything at all.

+#### Note

+Things can go wrong very easily when you install the libraries because of building `Rtree` and you can miss up your whole `python` environment if you played with `pip` and `conda` at the same time.

+Don't hesitate to open an issue if any thing comes up with you.

 ---